fgheysels/fgheysels.github.io/_posts/2021-9-15-Connect-SQL-ADX.md

 ## Conclusion

 We know that Azure Data Exporer is a great tool for working with timeseries data.
-In this blog post we've shown that it is also possible to combine the data that is present in Data Explorer with external data.
+In this blog post I've shown that it is also possible to combine the data that is present in Data Explorer with external data.